This blog post tracks actual and potential features of ES2021. I will continually update it.

 Yes, the TC39 repo lists finished proposals and mentions in which ECMAScript versions they are introduced.

-The following books cover JavaScript up to and including ECMAScript 2020 (and will be updated once ECMAScript 2021 comes out):
+The following books cover JavaScript up to and including ECMAScript 2021 and are free to read online: